edoburu/django-any-imagefield/README.rst

 =====================

-This module offers a abstraction over the various image fields, so allow third party applications can provide an imagefield at the authors choice.
+This module offers a abstraction over the various image fields, so allow third party applications can provide an imagefield at the project choice.

 Supported image fields: